Periodic points and topological restriction homology: The multitrace for bicategories and Fuller bicategories

 Essentially, it is $\boxtimes \phi_i$, but written in a form that allows us to use the dualizability of $\boxtimes M_i$ to take its trace.

 \begin{thm}[Step 2 of \cref{thm:main_first_half}] If $\sB$ is a bicategory with a shadowed Fuller structure, then for each tuple of maps $\phi_i$ as above the following diagram commutes.

 \end{thm}

-\begin{proof} This is a modification of the usual compatibility between trace and shadow functors (\cref{bicategory_map_preserves_traces}).
-The required commutative diagram is \cref{fig:fuller_equals_multitrace} and all small squares commute either by the definition of a pseudofunctor, a pseudo natural transformation, or a Fuller bicategory. \end{proof}
+\begin{proof} This is a modification of the compatibility between trace and shadow functors (\cref{bicategory_map_preserves_traces}).
+The required commutative diagram is \cref{fig:fuller_equals_multitrace}.
+This is a very large diagram and so we have labeled the small regions so we can more easily indicate why they commute.